 How to harmonise and support the development of the touch sense

-A hyper sense of touch child that hits to defend their personal space is best supported by being allowed to retreat, and also by having ways demonstrated to them of how to communicate to maintain personal space without hitting.
-A hypo sense of touch child that hits because they do not know their boundary, is best supported by giving an experience of a physical boundary in a healthy way.
+A child with hyper sensitivity that hits to defend their personal space is best supported by being allowed to retreat, and also by having ways demonstrated to them of how to communicate to maintain personal space without hitting.
+The reason for separating them from a situation would be so that the stimulation is reduced and they have a buffer that helps them come back to themselves.
+There is no need to make them feel ashamed of needing this space.
+A hypo sensitive child that hits because they do not know their boundary, is best supported by giving an experience of a physical boundary in a healthy way.
 For example they can respond well to being wrapped in a heavy blanket, cuddled and kept in close physical proximity.
 Whereas if the same child is being consistently separated from others this does not give them the opportunity to learn the boundary and can also set up patterns of unnecessary shame.

 Regular massage can be helpful, using a pressure and pace that is safe and nurturing.
 A person with a hypo sense of touch can benefit from longer durations or more brisk touch with cool water and enlivening substances to stimulate the sensory receptors and raise the awareness of their boundary.
-Whereas a hyper sense of touch person can need less touch to feel themselves but benefit from having a protective lotion applied to their boundary as a second skin.
-Rudolf Steiner indicated the value of using extracts of peat moss (solum uliginosum) as a protective and preserving sheath for the whole body.
+Whereas a person with a hyper sense of touch can need less touch to feel themselves but benefit from having a protective lotion applied to their boundary as a second skin.
+Hypo sensitive people also benefit from the protection lotion.
+Rudolf Steiner indicated the value of using peat extracts (solum uliginosum) as a protective and preserving sheath for the whole body.
 The touch can also soothe active sensory receptors, though too much can over-stimulate.